Cre5cend0/credencesoft/README.md

 Overall, the project took me about 8 hours in total to complete as I was a beginner to using beautifulsoup.

 - 30 minutes to read and understand requirements, set up the project files and structure
-- 60 minutes of beautiful soup tutorials on youtube and freecodecamp
+- 60 minutes of watching beautiful soup tutorials on youtube and freecodecamp
 - 30 minutes to figure out what is headers, why is it needed and why my headers were incorrect initially
 - 120 minutes to code all the core files
 - 120 minutes to test different scenarios and debug code